Idaho County Free Press COVID-19 information portal / situation report

+(5:30 p.m.
+March 30) There will be temporary closures of medical clinics in Craigmont, Elk City and Nezperce as St. Mary's & Clearwater Valley Hospitals & Clinics moves to increase safety.

+“Changes that patients may notice,” Steve Frei, Director of Ancillary Services, SMH/CVHC, said, “include: all staff with patient contact wearing simple procedure masks while at work, all elective surgical procedures are being cancelled, imaging and/or physical therapy or other services will be evaluated by each patient’s primary care provider before scheduling and screening of all patients, vendors and visitors upon entry at any of our locations.”

-(1:30 p.m.
-March 30) As of last night, the state coronavirus.idaho.gov website listed 310 total cases in Idaho, with Blaine (115) and Ada (113) counties reporting triple-digits and Canyon (40) and Kootenai (13) reporting double-digits.
-The state had logged 39 hospitalizations and six deaths due to the COVID-19 coronavirus.
+In its Monday evening update, the state coronavirus.idaho.gov website listed 415 total cases in Idaho, with Blaine (148) and Ada (151) counties reporting triple-digits and Canyon (48) and Kootenai (28) reporting double-digits.
+The state had logged 45 hospitalizations and seven deaths due to the COVID-19 coronavirus.

+Five new cases were confirmed in Nez Perce County, bringing the Nez Perce County total to seven and the North Central district total to eight, including one in Idaho County.

 A statewide 21-day "stay home" order issued by Gov. Brad Little on March 25 remains in effect.
 That order is 11 pages; it can be downloaded through the Free Press website here or through the coronavirus.idaho.gov official site, here.